hudson-and-thames/arbitragelab/docs/source/ml_approach/ml_based_pairs_selection.rst

 Dimensionality Reduction
 ########################
-The main objectives in this step are;
+The main objectives in this step are:

 - Extracting common underlying risk factors from securities returns
 - Producing a compact representation for each security (stored in the variable 'feature_vector')